Some information about counselling children and play based therapy

 What is different about counselling for children and what is play based therapy?

-Using play and creative materials encourages a child to express themselves and understand their feelings in a way that feels safe for them.
-Children use their play to work things out and with a trained adult helping them put words to their feelings they can explore uncomfortable emotions in a way that they are unable to with words.
-The toys and art materials help the child to see and understand their feelings and experiences more clearly, without being put on the spot with direct questioning.
+Using play and creative materials in counselling encourages a child to express themselves and understand their feelings in a way that can feel less threatening than talking.
+Children use play to work things out and with a trained adult helping them to put words to their feelings they can explore uncomfortable emotions in a way that feels safe.

 Creative therapies using art and play are helpful for younger children who have a limited vocabulary but they are also very powerful tools for children of all ages and families because they provide an additional form of expression when communication is breaking down and feelings are running high.
 Being unable to understand and express uncomfortable feelings can be a source of distress and difficult behaviour for children (and adults!) and finding an outlet for this can be extremely helpful.
 The actual process of producing artwork can also be very calming and therapeutic.